-Battle of the Birds: Eagle Faces Canada Goose in Fight for SurvivalThe Breast Cancer Site
+Battle of the Birds: Bald Eagle Faces Canada Goose In An Epic Showdown For SurvivalThe Breast Cancer Site

 The question was bound to come up eventually.
 A true show of force between our nation’s mascot and the aviary emblem of our neighbors to the north has provided the final answer.